 Before the darkness took complete hold of her, the last thing she remembered was a pair of deep blue eyes, blue eyes that were entirely the perfect shade of blue.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CeruleanMagicWrite a Review